nats-io/nats-server/README.md

 The `--routes` flag specifies the NATS URL for one or more servers in the cluster.
 When a server connects to a specified route, it will advertise its own cluster URL to other servers.
 Note that when the `--routes` option is specified a `--cluster` option is also required.

 Previous releases required you to build the complete mesh using the `--routes` flag.
 To define your cluster in the current release, please follow the "Basic example" as described below.

+Suppose that server srvA is connected to server srvB.
+A bi-directional route exists between srvA and srvB.
+A new server, srvC, connects to srvA.<br>
+When accepting the connection, srvA will gossip the address of srvC to srvB so that srvB connects to srvC, completing the full mesh.<br>
+The URL that srvB will use to connect to srvC is the result of the TCP remote address that srvA got from its connection to srvC.

+It is possible to advertise with `--cluster_advertise` a different address than the one used in `--cluster`.

+In the previous example, if srvC uses a `--cluster_adertise` URL, this is what srvA will gossip to srvB in order to connect to srvC.

+NOTE: The advertise address should really result in a connection to srvC.
+Providing an address that would result in a connection to a different NATS Server would prevent the formation of a full-mesh cluster!

+As part of the gossip protocol, a server will also send to the other servers the URL clients should connect to.<br>
+The URL is the one defined in the `listen` parameter, or, if 0.0.0.0 or :: is specified, the resolved non-local IP addresses for the "any" interface.

+If those addresses are not reacheable from the outside world where the clients are running, the administrator can use the `--no_advertise` option to disable servers gossiping those URLs.<br>
+Another option is to provide a `--client_advertise` URL to use instead.
+If this option is specified (and advertise has not been disabled), then the server will advertise this URL to other servers instead of its `listen` address (or resolved IPs when listen is 0.0.0.0 or ::).

 ### Basic example